-HSN501 Healthcare Systems Prerequisite: None
+HSN501 Healthcare Systems Prerequisites: None

-This course examines healthcare systems and their effects on the health of populations.
+Students examine healthcare systems and their effects on the health of populations.
 The purpose of this course is to bring the student up-to-date on significant developments that have occurred in the American healthcare system.
 Students explore the widespread penetration of managed care with its service management and cost control strategies.
-Topics include systems/theory thinking, case management, health policy, the inter-relatedness of elements within healthcare systems and strategies to influence systems.
+Topics include systems/ theory thinking, case management, health policy, the interrelatedness of elements within healthcare systems, and strategies to influence systems.

-HSN509 Clinical and Administrative Systems Prerequisite: None
+HSN509 Clinical and Administrative Systems 3 credits Prerequisites: None

-This course examines the foundations of clinical information collection, processing, recording and use to support decisionmaking in healthcare environments.
-Emphasis is placed on compliance with regulatory standards, safety and quality implementation.
-Other topics include technology for e-health applications and Tele-health, hospital information systems, utilization of electronic pharmacy systems, data integrity, and implications and applications of information technology in healthcare management.
+Students examine the foundations of clinical information collection, processing, recording and use to support decision-making in healthcare environments.
+The importance of patient information privacy, compliance with regulatory standards, safety and data integrity is prominent throughout the course.
+Topics covered include types of health care information systems for specific healthcare settings, system selection, implementation process, system security, and data standards.
+In addition, students will explore strategic planning and management implications associated with information technology in healthcare management.

-HSN521 Modern Organizations and Healthcare Prerequisite: None
+HSN521 Modern Organizations and Healthcare 3 credits Prerequisites: None

 This course exposes students to an in-depth discussion of both the theories and practical applications of healthcare management.
-In addition to the primary management functions of planning, organizing and controlling, specialized topics like communication, ethical responsibilities, process management and leadership are discussed.
-Students also investigate alternative management and leadership styles that can be used as effective models and approaches for managing change, resources, time and performance.
+In addition to the primary management functions of planning, organizing, and controlling, specialized topics like communication, ethical responsibilities, process management, and leadership are discussed.
+Students also investigate alternative management and leadership styles that can be utilized as effective models and approaches for managing change, resources, time, and performance.

-HSN536 Concepts of Healthcare Informatics Prerequisite: None
+HSN536 Concepts in Healthcare Informatics 3 credits Prerequisites: None

 This course explores the development and utilization of healthcare informatics as it relates to the administration of healthcare agencies and institutions.
-Students appraise the theoretical underpinnings of healthcare informatics.
-A comprehensive overview of healthcare practices is examined.
-Acquisition of clinical and financial information, processing, analysis and reporting, as well as informatics trends and issues is also explored.
+Students will appraise the theoretical underpinnings of healthcare informatics.
+A comprehensive overview of healthcare practices will be examined.
+Acquisition of clinical and financial information, processing, analysis and reporting as well as informatics trends and issues will also be explored.

-HSN548 Information Security and Privacy in Healthcare Environments Prerequisite: None
+HSN548 Information Security and Privacy in Healthcare Environments 3 credits

+Prerequisites: None